ABOUT MANCHESTER CHINATOWN

 One of Chinatown’s most noticeable landmarks is the beautiful Chinese archway, situated on Faulkner Street.
 The paifang, underneath which road traffic passes, was specially built in China and shipped over in three containers.

-Construction commenced over Christmas 1986 (which was very cold and winter gloves were needed by all involved) and was completed after Manchester was twinned with Wuhan in China.
+Construction commenced over Christmas 1986 (one of the coldest on record, so winter gloves were needed by all involved) and was completed after Manchester was twinned with Wuhan in China.
 The structure was a gift from Manchester City Council to the Chinese community, and is adorned with dragons and phoenixes.

 However, after many years exposed to the elements, the arch required restoration work to be undertaken; netting was wrapped around a part of the structure to prevent further tiles from falling.